Yoast/developer/docs/development/productivity-tips-and-tricks.md

 ## iTerm 2

 ### Natural Text Editing
-In normal text editors on your mac, you can navigate through text quickly using `⌥ + ←` or `⌥ + →`.
-To enable this in your terminal, go to `iTerm 2` → `Preferences` → `Profiles` → `keys`, Click `Load Preset...` and select `Natural Text Editing`.
+In normal text editors on your Mac, you can navigate through text quickly using `⌘ + ←` or `⌘ + →`.
+To enable this in iTerm 2, go to `Preferences` → `Profiles` → `Keys`.
+Then, click the "Presets" dropdown and select "Natural Text Editing".

-`⌘ + ←` and `⌘ + →` enables you to switch to the next or previous tab if you have multiple open at once.
-If you want to have these shortcuts jump to the beginning or end of a line, follow these instructions https://gcollazo.com/making-iterm-2-work-with-normal-mac-osx-keyboard-shortcuts/ (you can skip the instructions for the `⌥ + arrow` shortcuts, as the previous step already took care of that)

 ## Git